stain/s11.no/content/2021/house-rules/citation-style.md

 Rationale:
 1. It should be possible to write the reference without a bibliography manager
 2. All authors SHOULD be credited.
 We have enough bytes left on the Internet, and _et al._ have high enough h-index already.
-3. [Names around the world](https://www.w3.org/International/questions/qa-personal-names) vary in how they order given name and surname.
-Respect each culture.
+3. [Names around the world](https://www.w3.org/International/questions/qa-personal-names) vary in how they order given name and surname, if they even have that concept.
+Respect each culture and don't reshuffle name parts.
 5. Formatting and newlines help readability and to separate distinct pieces of information.
 6. The **title** is the most important information and should be highlighted, clearly different from author list or way of publishing.
 7. Publisher organization and location is not relevant, given a resolvable PID.